 Responsibilities of Staff and Management:

-Employees: In addition to securing their own behaviour does not cause problems, all employees have an important role in creating an environment where sexual harassment or bullying is unacceptable.
-They should make clear to others they find such behaviour unacceptable and support colleagues suffering such treatment.
+Employees: In addition to ensuring their behavior does not cause problems, all employees have an important role in creating an environment where sexual harassment or bullying is unacceptable.
+They should make clear to others they find such behavior unacceptable and support colleagues suffering such treatment.

-Supervisors: In addition to securing their own behaviour does not cause problems, supervisors are responsible for preventing incidents of sexual harassment or bullying and must ensure that all staff members adhere to Hotel policy.
+Supervisors: In addition to ensuring their behavior does not cause problems, supervisors are responsible for preventing incidents of sexual harassment or bullying and must ensure that all staff members adhere to Hotel policy.
 Supervisors who become aware of incidents of sexual harassment are required to immediately advise their Manager.

-Management: In addition to ensuring their own behaviour does not cause problems, the management team should:
+Management: In addition to ensuring their behavior does not cause problems, the management team should: